p00f/cphelper.nvim/README.md

 - `g:cpp_compile_command`: Command for compiling C++ files.
 See above.
 ## Known bugs
 - Runtime errors shown as empty output and wrong answer - I don't know of a way to get both stderr and stdout. `io.popen()` gives only stdout.
 (See https://lua-users.org/lists/lua-l/2007-10/msg00189.html).
 - Compilation errors mess up messages area.
+Scroll there to clean it up.